stan-dev/design-docs/designs/0032-stan-output-formats.md

 * Although we can now run multiple chains in a single process, it is still necessary to produce per-chain CSV files, with the chain id baked into the filename.
 A cleaner solution would be to combine all outputs in a single file.

-To overcome these problems, we need to refactor and extend the core Stan output mechanisms so that so that the inference algorithm and Stan model outputs are factored into discrete units, using output formats which correspond to the structure of the information, as detailed in the following sections.
+To overcome these problems, we need to refactor and extend the core Stan output mechanisms.

-For complicated models and/or inference algorithms, we wish to monitor progress of:
+For models which require extended processing we need to be able to monitor progress of both the resulting inferences and the internals of the inference algorithm.

-+ the joint model log probability "lp__"
+Examples of the former as the per-draw state of the joint model log probability ("lp__") as well as individual model variables.
-+ the estimates of individual model variables on either the constrained or unconstrained scales (the latter only applied to parameters and transformed parameters).
-+ the inference engine state.
+Examples of the latter are the algorithm state at each step of an interative process.

-For downstream analysis we need to evaluate the goodness of fit as well
+For downstream analysis we need to evaluate the goodness of fit  (R-hat, ESS, etc), and compute statistics for all model parameters and quantities of interest.

-+ model convergence - R-hat et al
-+ effective sample size
-+ statistics of all parameters and quantities of interest
-+ correlation/covariance of the model parameters
+Therefore we propose to factor the inference algorithm and Stan model outputs into a set of output streams using output formats which correspond to the structure of the information, as detailed in the following sections.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation